Nathan Healy

 Leasing Solar Panels

-In Rhode Island, Palmetto offers Power Purchase Agreements (PPAs) for homeowners served by Rhode Island Energy through their net metering program.
-With a PPA, you pay a fixed rate per kilowatt-hour for the solar energy your system produces, rather than a flat monthly payment.
+Palmetto offers Power Purchase Agreements (PPAs) for Rhode Island homeowners served by Rhode Island Energy through net metering.
+With a PPA, you pay a set price per kilowatt-hour for the electricity your panels generate, rather than a fixed monthly lease payment.

 Our LightReach program provides comprehensive solar solutions with no upfront costs, including design, installation, and ongoing maintenance.
-Unlike traditional ownership, LightReach handles all system responsibilities while you enjoy immediate energy savings and our 90% production guarantee.
+Unlike traditional solar ownership models, LightReach handles all system responsibilities while delivering immediate energy savings and our 90% production guarantee.

 Go solar without the investment